 -

-Ali Shir composed six long narrative poems (masnavis) in Chagatai Turkish inspired by the Persian poems of Nizami, Amir Khusraw and Jami.
-His Khamsah, written in 1483–5, contains five of them: Hayrat al-Abrar (The Wonders of Good People), Farhad va Shirin (Farhad and Shirin), Layla va Majnun (Layla and Majnun), Saba-yi Sayyar (The Seven Planets), and Sadd-i Iskandari (Alexander’s Wall).
+His Khamsah consists of five long narrative poems (masnavis): Hayrat al-Abrar (The Wonders of Good People), Farhad va Shirin (Farhad and Shirin), Layla va Majnun (Layla and Majnun), Saba-yi Sayyar (The Seven Planets), and Sadd-i Iskandari (Alexander’s Wall).

-The text is written on highly burnished gold sprinkled paper and set into gold flecked borders which range in colour tone from very pale sand to dark brown.
-The texts panels are generally divided into four horizontal columns although on several pages the text is arranged in alternating diagonals.
+The text is written on highly burnished gold sprinkled paper and set into gold-flecked borders, which range in colour from very pale sand to dark brown.
+The text is usually arranged into four horizontal columns, although at times it appears in alternating diagonals.
 The panels are ruled in dark blue, gold, and green.

-The square seal on folio 1r of Hamida Banu Begum, wife of the second Mughal emperor Humayun, dated 1560-1 suggests the manuscript was in her possession by that date.
-After her death in 1604, the manuscript passed to her grandson, the fourth Mughal emperor Jahangir.
-The first five paintings were removed (possibly for inclusion in his albums) and new paintings by his own artists pasted on top c.1615.
-For the sixth illustration, part of the paint surface was scraped away and repainted by a Mughal artist, suggesting that paint losses and flaking may have been the reason why the page was not also removed.
-The original illustrations on folios 5 and 6 were presumably read as a single composition over a double page, but the new Mughal insertions are two distinct paintings.
+The square seal on f.1r, dated 968 AH (AD 1560-61), is that of Hamida Banu Begum, wife of the second Mughal emperor Humayun.
+After her death in 1604, the manuscript passed to her grandson: the fourth Mughal emperor Jahangir.
+Around 1615, the first five paintings were removed (possibly for inclusion in his albums) and new paintings by his own artists pasted on top.
+For the sixth illustration, part of the paint surface was scraped off and repainted by a Mughal artist, suggesting that paint loss and flaking may have been the reason why the page was not removed like the others.
+Presumably the original illustrations on folios 5 and 6 were read as a single composition over a double page, while the new Mughal insertions are two distinct paintings.

 -